 Expected side effects:

-- Transplanted hairs will drop in the first 3 months.
+- Transplanted hairs will drop in the first three months.

-- The transplanted hairs re-grow after 3 months, and the best results will occur at 18 months.
+- The transplanted hairs re-grow after three months, and the best results will occur at 18 months.

-- You should undergo hair transplant at least 9 months before any important social events! (ie marriage, graduation ceremony etc)!
+- The best time to undergo a hair transplant at least nine months before any important social events! (ie marriage, a graduation ceremony, etc)!